since1968/stat-blocks/homebrewery/src/forge-domain-radiant.markdown

 ```

 #### Weapon of the Forge
 At 1st level, you gain the ability to imbue magic into a weapon.
-At the end of a long rest, you can touch one nonmagical object that is a simple or martial weapon.
+At the end of a long rest, you can touch one nonmagical object that is a simple or martial melee weapon.
 Until the end of your next long rest or until you die, the object becomes a magic item, granting a +1 bonus to attack and damage rolls.
-This weapon is known as your sacred weapon.
+This weapon is known as your sacred weapon.Once you use this feature, you can't use it again until you finish a long rest.
 You may use your sacred weapon in place of your holy symbol.
-Once you use this feature, you can't use it again until you finish a long rest.

 At 6th level the sacred weapon's bonus increases to +2, and at 14th level this bonus increases to +3.

 While you are not wearing armor, your Armor Class equals 10 + your Wisdom modifier + your Constitution modifier as long as you are holding your sacred weapon.
 You can use a shield and still gain this benefit.

 <div style='margin-top:10px'></div>

 <div class="descriptive">
 #### A Warrior's Spear
 A cleric of the radiant forge will always name his sacred weapon.
-For example: _Areadbhair_, ("slaughterer"), or _Crimall_.
+For example: _Areadbhair_ ("slaughterer"), or _Crimall_.
 </div>

 <div style='margin-top:20px'></div>